abhinavk99/jikanpy/V4_upgrade_changes.md

 - `/anime/{id}/episodes` now returns a `List[dict]` object for episodes
 	- `page` parameter should probably be re-worked.
 Url it constructs now gets that number episode
 - `person` endpoint is renamed to `people`
-- search is now spread to a particular endpoint instead of just `/search`
+- search is now spread to a particular endpoint instead of just `/search`. `/search` is removed.
 - `/season` is now `/seasons` with different parameters
 - `/schedule` is now `/schedules` with query parameters instead of url params
 - `page` is now a query param instead of a url append
 - `/top`'s `subtype` url params are now replaced with query params
 - `/genre` is renamed to `/genres` and only returns a list of genres with MAL urls.
 Paging no longer supported
 - `/club` is renamed to `/clubs`.
 Paging is no longer supported
+- `/user` is renamed to `/users`. endpoint still has lots of url params.
+Will take some re working

 ## Things new in v4